 NCDD's Engagement Streams Framework (2005).
 Created by Sandy Heierbacher and members of the NCDD community.
 National Coalition for Dialogue & Deliberation. www.ncdd.org/streams

 Two other documents are available for download:Excel version of the Engagement Streams Framework Two straightforward charts on two separate tabs.
 To ensure legibility, print this out on legal-sized (8.5" x 14") paper.
 The Excel version has been updated to include all 22 methods, and to include links to more information about each method.
-You can also download a PDF of this legal-size version of the framework. (updated August 2010) One-Page ComicLife Diagram of the Four Streams of Practice (.jpg image - 2.6 MB) This fun handout (pictured right) provides a snapshot of the four streams of practice — Exploration, Conflict Transformation, Decision-Making, and Collaborative Action.
+You can also download a PDF of this legal-size version of the framework. (updated August 2010) One-Page ComicLife Diagram of the Four Streams of Practice (.jpg image - 2.6 MB) This fun handout (pictured right) provides a snapshot of the four streams of practice -- Exploration, Conflict Transformation, Decision-Making, and Collaborative Action.
 It introduces the purpose for using each stream and lists some of the dialogue and deliberation methods that have proven themselves to be effective in each stream.
 This is useful to include in PowerPoint presentations.
 Email email@example.com if you need a PDF version of this image.